Click this link for Completing individual information on your return on the ATO website.

-If the return is being lodged electronically, Part B of the Electronic lodgment declaration (ELD) form must be completed and signed.
+If the return is being lodged electronically, Part B of the Electronic Lodgment Declaration form must be completed and signed.

 The bank account details can be for a bank account other than the taxpayer's account.
-If this is the case, the taxpayer must sign the EFT section of the ELD.
+If this is the case, the taxpayer must sign the EFT section of the Electronic Declaration.

 Managing your client’s bank account details

 When all income and deductions, offset claims and credits have been entered and prior to completing the return or sending it for review or signature, you must prepare the [F4] Estimate and agree it to the income tax return.

 [F3] Validation on the completed return will generate the error warning M1042 where MYOB Tax detects that: